 But also appears to be due to differences in lifestyle.
 Those living with HIV were more likely to smoke, less likely to be physically active or get any exercise, and more likely to have excess fat around your stomach (a high waist-hip ratio).

 When family members of a person already had heart disease or diabetes, it also increases the risk of these problems occur.
 Changes in lifestyle can be especially important when there is a family history of heart disease.

 The Soropositivo.Org Editor's Note: HIV is also a factor in premature aging.
 I almost have not (...) have health problems, cracking, premature aging.

 This makes me even more prone to sedentary life, is a fact.

 But I'm not smoking because of HIV and, yes, I am smoker since the age of twelve., When I left home.

 Copyscape has not detected any matches for the current post.
-(573 words checked)IF you need the text to a job escolhar let us know by contact form and send a PDF for you
+(573 words checked)IF you need the text for a job choose let us know by the contact form and we will send a PDF to you Source: AIDSMAP.COM